yosinesimyan/PdfToText/README.md

             "Resource": "*"
         }
     ]
+5. configure jenkins pipline to use github scm
-2. build the jankins pipeline
+6. build the jankins pipeline

 The application should now be running on http://aws.public.ip:5000/.